 The organization of a crowdfunding platform is not limited to the development of a website, an app, or social media.
 Other stages are also important:

 - The formation of a technical support base;

 All of this requires additional funds, which must also be taken into account in determining the potential budget for the project.
 And this is by no means a complete list.
 But on average, the full development cycle of a crowdfunding platform is estimated at $250,000.

-The final cost may vary up or down based on the capabilities and needs of the team (specialist) implementing the project.
-The best option would be to contact us, Northell, for a full consultation and preliminary assessment
+The final cost may vary based on the capabilities and needs of the team (or specialist) implementing the project.
+The best option would be to contact us, Northell, for a full consultation and preliminary assessment.